-CASE STUDY 3 IMPROVING HEALTHY EATING BEHAVIORS IN INDEPENDENT NEIGHBORHOOD RESTAURANTS association to improve healthy eating behaviors within independent neighborhood restaurants.
+CASE STUDY 3 IMPROVING HEALTHY EATING BEHAVIORS IN INDEPENDENT NEIGHBORHOOD RESTAURANTS

+A large city health department is working with the local restaurant association to improve healthy eating behaviors within independent neighborhood restaurants.
 Their goal is to prevent obesity and chronic disease among city residents and promote economic development.
-The project involves baseline data collection of the availability and prices of healthy options, an intervention to support restaurant owners as they revise their menus, and repeated data collection at the end of the 2-year project.
+The project involves baseline data collection of the availability and prices of healthy options, an intervention to support restaurant owners as they revise their menus, and repeated data collection at the end of the two-year project.
 Their goal is to identify change in availability and pricing over time and changes in menu item sales.